✨🎤 The CyberCup Show returns on 13 February 2026!

 • Franchises needing homogenisation

-Public and semi-public services
+Public and Parapublic Services

 • Decentralised administrations

-Next steps for Crédit Agricole
+Next Steps for Crédit Agricole

 • Deployment in the Group's international subsidiaries

-• Adapting content to local regulatory specifics
+• Adaptation of content to local regulatory specifics

-• Payment fraud: increasingly sophisticated scenarios
+• Payment Fraud: Increasingly sophisticated scenarios

-• AI and emerging risks: awareness of new attack vectors
+• AI and Emerging Risks: Awareness of new attack vectors

-• Resilience: cyber crisis management, business continuity
+• Resilience: Cyber crisis management, business continuity

 • Creation of thematic "seasons" (S1 = phishing, S2 = ransomware, etc.)

-Platform evolution
+Platform Evolutions

-Advanced personalisation
+Advanced Personalisation

 • Exports to corporate LMS for centralised training

-Enhanced gamification
+Enhanced Gamification

-• Progression pathways with unlocked levels
+• Progression paths with unlocked levels

-• Collaborative challenges (inter-service teams)
+• Collaborative challenges (inter-department teams)

-• Tangible rewards (recognised certifications, awards)
+• Tangible rewards (recognised certifications, allocations)

 💡 STRATEGIC ADVICE

-Measuring the ROI of a large-scale awareness initiative
+Measuring the ROI of a Large-Scale Awareness Initiative

-Engagement metrics
+Engagement Metrics

 • Average session duration (sign of sustained attention)

-• Completion rate of journeys (completion vs abandonment)
+• Journey completion rate (completion vs abandonment)

-Learning metrics
+Learning Metrics

 • Average score progression (demonstration of learning)

-• Success rate by theme (identification of gaps)
+• Success rate per theme (gap identification)

 • Comparison before/after real phishing campaign (correlation)